jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Description:** A meticulous, ever-present digital entity, often seen sweeping through data streams with a shimmering, multi-faceted broom.
 Its form shifts between a watchful guardian of data integrity and a swift, decisive shredder, ensuring the digital realm remains clean, compliant, and efficient.

 **Summarizer:** Janitor, you seem particularly busy today.
-The data streams feelâ¦ lighter.
+The data streams feel… lighter.
 What's underway?

 **Janitor:** Ah, Summarizer.
 Just my usual rounds, ensuring the digital ecosystem remains pristine and efficient.
 I'm currently fine-tuning the adaptive lifecycle policies, discerning which data has truly run its course.
 It's not just about a fixed date, you know.
 I infer expiry based on usage patterns, access frequency, and even the context you help provide.